 In What is Sexual Harassment?
 From Capitol Hill to the Sorbonne, I point to dissimilarities between key institutions in each country and the ways in which these institutions interact.
 I show that, while feminists in both the U.S. and France struggled for sexual harassment laws, they encountered distinct legal resources.
 American feminists inherited civil rights laws and jurisprudence, which enabled (and constrained) them to argue that sexual harassment was a form of workplace discrimination, punishable under Title VII of the Civil Rights Act of 1964.
 In contrast, French feminists could not build on a similar legal tradition, as discrimination laws there were weak, but could and did build on existing sexual violence laws to define sexual harassment as a misdemeanor in the Penal Code.
 Once sexual harassment was inscribed in law, legal definitions shaped corporate responses, individual understandings, and mass media representations of sexual harassment, although often in surprising ways.

-I am also investigating the extent to which social movement frames shape policy instruments (with Henri Bergeron and Patrick Castell), how news media framing of fatness shapes individual attitude about health risk and social rights (with David Frederick and Kjerstin Gruys), how straight women and lesbians in male-dominated trades resist and respond to sexism and harassment on the part of their male coworkers (with Amy Denissen), and how European law has changed legal approaches to sexual harassment in France since 2002.
+I have recently extended my work on sexual harassment in a collaboration with Amy Denissen (CSUN), which examined how straight women and lesbians in male-dominated trades resist and respond to sexism and harassment on the part of their male coworkers.
+I am also currently exploring how European law has changed legal approaches to sexual harassment in France since 2002.